-Google announced its first public beta version of Android O also called ‘Android 8.0 Oreo at the Google I/O 2017.
+Google announced a Public Beta version of Android O also called ‘Android 8.0 Oreo at the Google I/O 2017.
 Along with all other amazing features of Android O, the next-gen OS includes the Picture-in-Picture mode.
 It is one of the striking features that allow users to perform multitask activity at the same time.

 Means, you can watch your favorite video while performing another task.
 That’s great for productivity, isn’t it?
 It’s quite straightforward to enable Picture-in-Picture mode in Android O.

 Picture-in-Picture mode first introduced in Android 7.0 last year.
 Sadly, at the time (Picture-in-Picture) PiP was only available for Android TV, but it has finally arrived for all Android devices with Android O.

 How to Enable and Use Picture-in-Picture mode in Android O

 - Enable the System UI Tuner

 - Add an extra button in navigation bar

 - Use Picture-in-Picture with YouTube on Android O